Assumption University (Windsor, Ontario): Campus Ministry

 For many years, Assumption University has provided Campus Ministry services for the University of Windsor students, faculty and staff.
 Campus Ministry is a place where life meets faith.
 They engage the very diverse population of the University of Windsor and have created spaces and programs that promote radical hospitality.
 They are open to all who want to participate and seek to better the whole person – body, mind and spirit.
 The dynamic staff provide a comprehensive Campus Ministry program which includes Sunday and weekday Masses and an emphasis on student leadership.
 Campus Ministry staff are members of Chaplaincy Network, an ecumenical group on campus who also partner with the Muslim Chaplaincy.
 In 2022, Assumption University's Campus Ministry program partnered with Canterbury College's Campus Ministry program.
 The bringing together of Catholic and Anglican ministry programs represents a major step forward for ecumenical dialogue.

 Stephen Jarislowsky Chair in Religion and Conflict

+The Stephen Jarislowsky Chair in Religion and Conflict was established in 2004 with a generous donation from the Stephen Jarislowsky Foundation and the Basilian Fathers of Sandwich.
+Chair holds have included: